 Man made hollows / cavities in trees

 Treetec has created some hundreds of various cavities in a range of forest types and urban settings for environmental and research purposes, the uptake by animals has been very high, though not consistently by the target species.
 There is clearly demand for hollows across various environments.
-In contrast we have seen a project with the installation of ~300 nest boxes where the uptake was very low (<5% after 1 year), which demonstrated the importance of good design and planning.
+In contrast we have seen a project with the installation of ~300 nest boxes where the uptake was very low (<5% after 1 year), this poor result almost certainly related to the fixing method and aspect of the boxes which highlights the importance of good design and planning.

 Introduced cavities can be configured to suit a range of criteria including access for research, placement of sensors, target species, safety, longevity.

-Over time we have developed innovations around introduced hollows as we've learnt how the tree, animals and nest respond.
-A cavity within a large old tree with pre-existing decay presents variations from an introduced cavity, for example, in a semi-mature tree.
+Over time the Treetec team has developed innovations around introduced hollows as we’ve learnt how the tree and animals respond.
+An introduced hollow within a large old tree with decay is very different from an introduced hollow, in a semi-mature tree.
 Additionally the ability to monitor requires the design to be adapted; this may be facility for electronic installations or access.

 Often a man made cavity will be created within the main trunk of the tree however this may not suit some trees and settings in which case limbs can be used.
 If perceived risk is an issue a limb can be cut (lopped) back to a stub and the hollow placed within that stub thereby effectively eliminating the risk of failure that might be attributable to the hollow.